 The museum offers its collections of unique original paintings by Russian artists Shishkin, Levitan, Repin, Serov, etc. There is a rich collection of Chuvash artists.
 The administration of the museum arranges thematic workshops, musical evenings and many different exhibitions.

-The most important museums are the Chuvash National museums and the Chuvash State art museum.
+The most important museums are the Chuvash National Museum and the Chuvash State art museum.
 There is also the museum of V.Chapaev, the national hero, the museum of beer, the museum of Natural Production which offers expositions about the traditional countryside life of the area, and the Volga islands where the unique Neolithic sites are located.

 - visiting the open-air filial of the Chuvash National museum;